Sample Complexity Bounds for Linear Constrained MDPs with a Generative Model: A Generic Framework for Solving CMDPs

-\textbf{MDP-Solver}: The primal update (Line 4 in~\cref{alg_CMDPL}) at iteration $k$ uses the \texttt{MDP-Solver}, which takes as input a buffer $\mathcal{B}$ of samples and returns a policy $\pi_k$ satisfying the following assumption. \begin{assumption} We have access to a black-box algorithm \texttt{MDP-Solver}$(\Box,\mathcal{B},\phi)$ for which the input is the feature map $\phi$, an arbitrary but bounded reward function $\Box {\in [0,R]}$ and the output is a policy $\tilde{\pi}$ satisfying the following condition with probability $1-\delta$,
+\textbf{MDP-Solver}: The primal update at iteration $k$ uses the \texttt{MDP-Solver}, which takes as input a buffer $\mathcal{B}$ of samples and returns a policy $\pi_k$ satisfying the following assumption. \begin{assumption} We have access to a black-box algorithm \texttt{MDP-Solver}$(\Box,\mathcal{B},\phi)$ for which the inputs are the feature map $\phi$ and an arbitrary but bounded reward function $\Box {\in [0,R]}$, and the output is a policy $\tilde{\pi}$ satisfying the following condition with probability $1-\delta$,

 where, $f_{\mathrm{mdp}}(\mathcal{B})$ denotes an upper bound on the sub-optimality when given access to buffer $\mathcal{B}$. \end{assumption}